What’s it Really Like to Work in New York City

 Living and working in NYC has its downsides, but many upsides, too.
 Contrary to what many think, not everyone in New York is rude either.
 People can be rough around the edges, but once you become a New Yorker you may find plenty of opportunities for great friendships.

-Empire Resume has worked with many New Yorkers and will let you know what it’s really like to work in New York City.
+We have written professional resumes for many New Yorkers and will let you know what it’s really like to work in New York City.

 Downsides of Working in NYC